-Development in greenfield priority areas or

-Future Development Areas and rural residential development is to occur in accordance with the provisions set out in an outline development plan or other rules for the area.
+Development in greenfield priority areas and rural residential development is to occur in accordance with the provisions set out in an outline development plan or other rules for the area.
 Subdivision must not proceed ahead of the incorporation of an outline development plan in a district plan.
 Outline development plans and associated rules will: (list of specific matters)